Earl St. John: Early films

-Colonial and war movies
+Rank's films in 1951 and 1952 were made through British Film Makers, a scheme where Rank financed films in conjunction with the National Film Finance Corporation.
+From late 1952 onwards Rank financed films alone, as Group Film Productions.

+In February 1952 Earl St John of Rank announced the company would make a slate of 12 movies at a cost of £1,500,000, including Fanfare for Fig Leaves with Kay Kendall and Ian Hunter, Tonight at 8:30 with Ted Ray, and The Planter's Wife.

+In August 1952 St John declared Rank would make more films abroad including Campbell's Kingdom (not made for several years), Scottish Settlement (never made) and Desperate Moment.

 St. John decided to finance an action drama set during the Malayan Emergency, The Planter's Wife (1952), directed by Ken Annakin and starring Jack Hawkins and Anthony Steel.
 In an attempt to appeal to American audiences, St. John arranged for Claudette Colbert to co-star.
 The movie was not successful in the US but was a big hit in Britain, and led to St. John making several movies with imperial settings.
 These included Malta Story (1952), a hugely popular World War Two story with Guinness, Hawkins and Steel; The Seekers (1954), an adventure tale set in New Zealand with Hawkins and Glynis Johns; Above Us the Waves (1955), a war film with Mills and John Gregson; Simba (1955), set in the Mau Mau Uprising; and The Black Tent (1956) set in Africa, all three with Donald Sinden.